-Since the browser prompt is commonly silent, the customizable opt-in you set up is crucial to bring visitors to the native prompt and get them to subscribe.
+Since the browser prompt is not customizable, you can set up highly customized opt-ins to grab visitors’ attention better and get them to subscribe.

 Two Ways to Get Visitors to Subscribe

-The two-step opt-in is the default opt-in method on PushOwl.
-This opt-in shows a small white box under the web address area.
-The copy within the opt-in as well as the color of the “Allow” button can be customized to fit your preference.
+The custom prompt shows a small white box under the web address area, allowing you to give context before showing the browser prompt.
+The copy within the opt-in, as well as the color of the “Allow” button, can be customized to fit your preference.

 2. Flyout Widget

-The flyout widget is another method that allows you to nudge subscription.
+The flyout widget is another method that allows you to increase subscriptions.
 This widget is first shown as a small bell icon at the bottom left of the website.
 When clicked on, the flyout widget expands, showing a message that entices the visitor to click on the “Allow” button.
 This button is a fake approval to show the browser prompt to the store visitor.